 Being willing to both learn about mental health care and share that information openly is critical to fighting these barriers.
 Things like financial burdens aren’t something you can out-learn, but resources are available to help you get therapy at a low cost.

 There are always multiple ways to pursue treatment.
-Some disorders, like GAD, heal best through therapy.⁵⁵ Others, like psychotic disorders or bipolar disorder, need medication to curb symptoms.
+Depending on the presenting problems, you may benefit from therapy, medication, lifestyle changes, or a combination of these approaches.
 More severe mental illnesses may require psychiatric hospitalization to get things under control.
-If you’re looking to help a peer or friend, you can point them in the direction of local resources or trusted adults who can help.
+If you’re looking to help a peer or friend, you can point them toward local resources or trusted adults who can help.

 Parents and guardians can take a more direct charge with seeking treatment, helping your teen determine the best plan of attack, and making an appointment.
-No matter what plan you think will be best, discuss this with them directly.
+Discuss this with them, no matter what plan you think will be best.
 Unfortunately, if they aren’t willing to seek treatment, it’s considerably less likely that the treatment will work.
+However, that doesn’t mean you should give up.
+A teenager who presents as resistant to help is often just afraid of the process or concerned that nothing will help.

 If things seem unmanageable or you’re worried about acting on suicidal thoughts and feelings, don’t be afraid to go to the emergency room.
 Professionals will be able to help you decide on the next steps for care.